 The City of Columbia has a fiscal year that does not match the calendar year outlined in the Renewable Energy Standard.
 Renewable energy costs for this report include information from January through September of the prior fiscal year and October through December of the current fiscal year.
-For calendar year 2015, the additional cost to address the renewable portfolio requirement was \$1,446,068.35 and the limit was \$3,375,234.01, as outlined in the following tables.
-The additional money spent on renewable energy was 42.8% of what was allowed according to the ordinance.
+For calendar year 2016, the additional cost to address the renewable portfolio requirement was \$1,747,329.20 and the limit was \$3,477,855.45, as outlined in the following tables.
+The additional money spent on renewable energy was 50.2% of what was allowed according to the ordinance.

-The latest change in costs for 2015 was due to:
+The latest change in costs for 2016 was due to:

-- The wholesale capacity cost of electricity dropped - The Columbia Landfill Gas Plant produced less energy due to issues with the cooling system for two of the generators, scheduled outages for maintenance and the commissioning of the third generator.
-The fixed cost for the plant therefore impacted the overall cost for this energy more than in previous years.
+- Increased renewable energy production. - Increased base load resource efficiency that reduced the cost of non-renewable base load resources. - The Columbia Landfill Gas Plant produced less energy due to issues with the cooling system for two of the generators and the scheduled outage for maintenance of the third generator.
+The fixed cost of the plant therefore impacted the overall cost for this energy more than in previous years.